jainendra001/ADOBE_PapyrusNebulae-Hackathon_ROUND1/README.md

                 }

-16.The code searches for specific elements in the extracted data that correspond to different fields and extracts their values.
+16.The code searches for specific elements in the extracted data corresponding to different fields and extracts their values.
 This part of the code will depend on the structure of the JSON data and the specific fields we want to extract.

 17.The extracted values are appended to the corresponding lists in the *extracted_data* dictionary.

-18.Finally, the extracted data is written to a CSV file in the *output_folder* using the *csv.writer* module.
+18. Finally, the extracted data is written to a CSV file in the *output_folder* using the *csv.writer* module.
 Each PDF's data will be written in a separate CSV file:
     <sub>

     for field, data in extracted_data.items():